Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

 timing.

-This can be used to spread out a bombing run over a target area, for example to place the 3-th bomb of a 10-bomb salvo on the target.
+This can be used to spread out a bombing run over a target area, for example, to place the 3-th bomb of a 10-bomb salvo on the target.

 The release advance control can be calculated with the [bombing calculator](../../../dcs/bombing_computer.md).